Summer Neuroscience Workshop

 Location and accommodation:

 The Workshop will be conducted on the University of Missouri campus.
-During 2017, NSF will provide partial payment for lodging and meals at the MU residence halls, with single and double occupancy rooms.
+During 2017, NSF will cover costs associated with lodging and meals at the MU residence halls, with single and double occupancy rooms.
 Faculty members may opt to bring a faculty colleague physics/math/computer science/… disciplines, but with interest in neuroscience.
 Their expenses also will be covered.
 Please note that we cannot cover lodging costs if you stay off campus, except for reimbursing at the dorm rate/day.
-If you desire to say off campus, you will be responsible for finding your own accommodation.
+Also, if you desire to say off campus, you will be responsible for finding your own accommodation.
 A list of Columbia-area hotels may be found at http://www.visitcolumbiamo.com/.

 - Dynamical foundations of neuroscience